drghirlanda/alex/Docs/Manual.md

 can just type 'alex'.
 You can also run experiments in other folders using:

-    alex -v <Folder>
+    alex -v <folder>

-The Folder is then expected to have Design and Materials subfolders with appropriate files.
+The <folder> is then expected to have Design and Materials subfolders with appropriate files.
 A Data folder will be create if not present.

 Alex has been designed so that multiple instances of an experiment can